authormcorey927-stack/Matthew-Corey-Publishing/README.md

-# Matthew Corey Publishing
+# Two Dogs Publishing

-Welcome to the central hub for all of Matthew Corey’s books, merch, and digital projects.
+Welcome to the central hub for all of Two Dogs Publishing's books, merch, and digital projects.

 This repository contains:
 - 📚 Pages and assets for published and upcoming books